gbattra/rex-the-robot/README.md

 Greg Attra
-CS 5335 Prof. Platt
 04/16/2021

 # Final Report

 ## Summary
-For the final project, I built a four-wheeled robot arm which picks up items and returns them to a dropbox location.
+For this  project, I built a four-wheeled robot arm which picks up items and returns them to a dropbox location.
 [Here](https://github.com/gbattra/rex-the-robot) is a link to the code repository.
 [Here](https://youtu.be/ImJX1mifpsY) is a short video of the robot in action.

 [<img src="images/ik_pose.png" width="350px"/>](https://youtu.be/ImJX1mifpsY)